 He answered, “Write about the use of “double confirm” and why it’s wrong.”

 “Do a lot of people actually say that?
 I don’t remember many people using it back in my former job,” I replied.

 “Ever since my colleague mentioned it, I’ve been seeing it everywhere,” he said.

 So, do you know that it is actually incorrect?
 Here is an example of a sentence that uses this phrase.

 - I need to double confirm with my supervisor before we go ahead with this proposal.

-Now, if you’re working in Malaysia or Singapore, it’s acceptable to use it at work among colleagues.
+If you’re in Malaysia or Singapore, it’s acceptable to use “double confirm” at work among colleagues.
 Even if it is grammatically incorrect, it has become a way of saying that you want to double check or be absolutely certain about something.